Updated on July 5, 2026

 What OnTrac services are available?

-OnTrac's core offering is regional OnTrac Ground for e-commerce parcels, alongside next-day and same-day options for eligible addresses and OnTrac DirectPost with a USPS final-mile handoff.
+OnTrac's core offering is regional OnTrac Ground for e-commerce parcels, alongside next-day, same-day, and Sunrise morning options for eligible addresses and OnTrac DirectPost with a USPS final-mile handoff.
 In early 2026 OnTrac added OnTrac Express, a faster long-distance service using air capacity, and OnTrac Ground Essentials, an economy ground option.

 Why did my retailer ship part of my order with OnTrac and part with another carrier?